 This variable can be used to override the default Fortran90 compiler and linker front-end executables.
 The executable may be specified with absolute path overriding the location determined by default from the user's PATH variable.

-ESMF\F90COMPILEOPTS Possible value: flag
+ESMF F90COMPILEOPTS Possible value: list of flags